UoS-SCCS/apex/README.md

     * Provides a linking UI for a user to link their account at the Resource Server to their account on the Client Server, i.e. OAuth authorization
     * Provides a UI for creating, viewing and editing notes

+## Current Status - Phase 2
+* APEX Register and Retrieval are implemented
+* You need to be logged into the Client and Server prior to running the demo as it currently does not trigger login redirects, but will do in the future
+* Notes can be created, edited and saved
+* Deletion is not currently implemented, but is not core to APEX

 ### Still to implement
 * __Token refresh and error handling when a token has expired - this is the most urgent aspect to implement as that workflow currently doesn't exist.
 As such, the demo works fine on an unlinked account, but may have problems when a token expires__
 * The Resource Server UI currently scales instead of being fixed with internal scrollbars